-Individuals due to reach state pension age after 6 April 2016 will receive a flat-rate pension, worth no less than £148.40 per week.
-Those who reach state pension age before 6 April 2016 will continue to claim their basic state pension (plus any additional state pension that they may be entitled to).
-However, as this may be worth less than the new flat-rate pension, there will be an opportunity to make additional NICs - please ask us for details.
+Individuals who reach State Pension age after 5 April 2016 receive a flat-rate pension, worth \pounds 155.65 per week where they have 35 years of national insurance contributions.

+Those who reach State Pension age before 6 April 2016 will continue to claim their basic State Pension (plus any additional state pension that they may be entitled to).
+The basic State Pension in 2016/17 is £119.30 a week.
+For a full State Pension, it was necessary to have made 30 years of national insurance contributions (NICs).
+You may also have an entitlement to some additional State Pension.
+However, as this may be worth less than the new flat-rate pension, there is an opportunity to make additional NICs - please ask us for details and note that this option is only available until 5 April 2017.